grezesf/NLP-ML-Web/HW1/README.txt

 	This label is the metascore given to the media by Metacritic.
 It is out of 100
 	labels: 0-100
 Cat5: #USER-RATINGS
 	This label is the total number of ratings given by users of Metacritic.
-It is NOT the user rating score.
+It is NOT the user rating score, nor the number of user reviews.
 	labels: 0-+inf

 #	Our approach